willzywiec/nuceng156/README.md

 # References

-These references are for NUC ENG 156/256.
+These references are for NUC ENG 156/256 at UC Berkeley.

 ## Instructions for installing OpenMC